bigbeartechworld/big-bear-cosmos/README.md

 ## Big Bear Cosmos App Store

 This repository contains the BigBearCosmos App Store.
 This app store is a community app store that is not maintained by the Cosmos team.
 It is maintained by BigBearTechWorld and the BigBearCommunity.
+This repository is being synced with the [BigBearCasaOS App Store](https://github.com/bigbeartechworld/big-bear-casaos).

 ## Need Help or have an issue?